 See: @nikesportswear

 With 8 million followers, the team of Nike Sportswear really needs to deliver some great content.
-They’ve also taken advantage of the possibility to build their link in bio page, in a manner that maximizes conversions.
+They’ve also taken advantage of the possibility of building their link in bio page in a manner that maximizes conversions.
 Each image on the page is a clickable link that leads to the shopping page of the product it promotes.
 They also added a link to the Nike Shop at the top of the page.

 However, besides promoting different products, Nike also wants to take visitors to some other channels, most frequently YouTube.
 For example, the latest link they added led to Chapter 4 of their YouTube video series called Welcome Home, which they made in collaboration with Patta.